bkil/private-plugin.php/README.md

 * There is lot of potential that could be researched, but I'll leave it to the audience to decide which should be the next step.
 * Elliptic curve cryptography would enable using a shorter signature and lead to more efficient verification
+* [HMAC-SHA256](https://en.wikipedia.org/wiki/HMAC) (or even HMAC-SHA1) could also be good enough for certain threat models, while being much faster.
-* The signature could serve as a seed for the initialization vector.
+* The signature (or hash) could serve as a seed for the initialization vector to encryption.
 * [Perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy#Protocols): can possibly be approximated when communicating using JavaScript by splitting in two consecutive HTTP requests and connecting them via a session cookie or some other token
   * Only needed if one of your nodes is not HTTPS-enabled.
 * For increased protection, material stored in the database or accessed from another web server (potentially also via PFS) could be mixed into the key material before use.